This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 stumbling upon an old copy of the data that was poorly protected.
 Therefore, you need to ensure that your backups

-have multiple layers of protection (defense in depth): they should be encrypted, stored on servers in a private
+have multiple layers of protection (defense in depth), including encryption, private networks, authentication,

 test your backup strategy regularly, and follow the 3-2-1 rule.